artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. code-block:: bash

-   php symfony import:dip-object /path/to/my/dip
+   php symfony import:dip-objects /path/to/my/dip

-By running ``php symfony help import:dip-object`` we can see the help page and options included with the task:
+By running ``php symfony help import:dip-objects`` we can see the help page and options included with the task:

 .. image:: images/cli-dip-import.*